blacklightpy/vaultofknowledge/Disk Encryption Theory.md

 ## About my Samsung Galaxy M10

-My Samsung (R) Galaxy M10 (SM-M105F / m10lte) used an eMMC 5.1 storage (but it appeared as if it was using MMC from the block device naming conventions, but it's Samsung, so they just do their thing), and it used FDE with AES-XTS by default (It shows `aes-xts-disk` in its crypto footer).
+My Samsung (R) Galaxy M10 (SM-M105F / m10lte) used an eMMC 5.1 storage (but it appeared as if it was using MMC from the block device naming conventions, but it's Samsung, and they just do their thing), and it used FDE with AES-XTS by default (it shows `aes-xts-disk` in its crypto footer).
 Samsung Knox documentation says that all FDE-based devices are encrypted with AES-256-XTS or AES-256-CBC.

 There is a Stack Overflow question ([Question 49335046: Android 4.4 FDE (Scrypt Footer)][https://stackoverflow.com/question/49335046]), where a user took the 16 KB crypto footer from his encrypted `userdata` partition, from his Samsung Galaxy S4 Mini running Android 4.4.4.

 He was learning about FDE, and though Android 4.4.4 does not have FDE (EDIT: I was wrong, see next paragraph), it has Scrypt.
-He also found that there is very less documentation on it, and he found that the 16 KB crypto footer started with the [[Magic Numbers (in Linux)|magic number]] `0xC5B1B5D0`.
+He also found that there is very less documentation on it, and he found that the 16 KB crypto footer started with the [[Magic Numbers (in computer science)|magic number]] `0xC5B1B5D0`.

 Actually, my Galaxy M10 also has the same magic number, so I wonder if it is related, but it's more likely to have FDE.
 Oh, turns out Samsung introduced FDE in Android 4.4.4 as opt-in, and made it default from Android 7.0.